 - Conventional anti-inflammatories such as ibuprofen (Advil or Nurofen) block prostaglandins and reduce menstrual flow by half.
 I learned this simple treatment from Canadian endocrinologist Jerilynn Prior, and it works well.
 The recommended dose is 200mg every 6 hours during the first day or two of the period.
 Ibuprofen is not a natural treatment as such, but in my view, it is a very sensible and practical solution.
 Two days of ibuprofen per month is far, far preferable to the Pill (which is the standard medical solution for these girls).

-- The herbal anti-inflammatory medicine turmeric also works to reduce bleeding.
+- Turmeric also works to reduce bleeding.
 Take it every day throughout the month.

 - Avoid cow’s milk products to reduce inflammation and lighten periods.
 Dairy-free really works for some girls, but it might take 2-3 months to see the full benefit.
 A2 milk (like Jersey, goat, and sheep) is usually ok.
 Please see my post: What Dairy Does to Periods.

 - Supplement iron.
 Heavy periods cause iron deficiency and iron deficiency worsen heavy periods.
 It’s essential to supplement.
 Use a good quality, gentle chelated iron (like iron bisglycinate).
 The dose is 15-50 mg and is best taken after the evening meal.

 Natural treatments for the heavy periods of perimenopause

 Perimenopausal heavy periods are more serious than the temporary heavy periods of the teenage years.
 Without treatment, perimenopausal periods will become heavier and heavier as menopause approaches.

 Natural treatments for perimenopausal heavy periods include all of the above treatments: